OptimalSlope/manual/_pages/slicing/2-slicing.md

 |:-:|:-:|
 ![enter image description here](https://OptimalSlope.github.io/manual/assets/control-icons/content-cut-custom.png)| Opens a slicing tool for making cross-sections.|

+> ##### TIP
+>
+> * Cross-sections automatically inherit properties from their 3D parent stratigraphy.
+If not entered, properties can be later entered manually either at 3D model or individual slice level.
+> * It is advised to define bench properties and strength model before producing cross-sections.
+>
+{: .block-tip }

 **Usage**

 1. Select a shape or multiple shapes.